About this talk

 As experience design manager for Airbnb, Steve Selzer doesn’t fear friction; he embraces it.
 Avoiding friction means removing “opportunities for serendipity, confrontation, and personal growth,” says Selzer.
-In his 99U talk, he not only outlines how his team navigates friction they encounter, but how they strategically create it.
+In this talk, he not only outlines how his team navigates friction they encounter, but how they strategically create it.

 Steve Selzer is a designer, manager, and creative leader at Airbnb.
 Over the last decade, he has led design for a broad range of companies — from startups to Fortune 500 companies spanning education, finance, entertainment, consumer products, transportation, communications, and social enterprise.

-Prior to Airbnb, Steve was a creative director at global innovation firm Frog Design.
+Prior to Airbnb, Selzer was a creative director at global innovation firm Frog Design.
 He is passionate about human-centered design and focused on building products that responsibly advance the human experience.

 So, I want to start by talking about this, this word, this idea, this notion of ‘better’.
 I was reading a New Yorker article.
 It featured Jony Ive and he said something that really stuck with me.
 He said that, “So much of our manufactured environments testify to carelessness.
 Things are developed to be different, not better.”
 And it made me ask this question.
 What makes something better?
 What makes the iPhone 7 better than the iPhone 6 to Jony?
 And maybe more importantly what makes it better than say, the Google Pixel?
 And how do we even get to a sort of conviction that something is better, right?
 How do we arrive at those conclusions?
 We made value judgements.
 And as designers, product managers, CEOs we’re making value judgements every day all the time.
 But when we’re designing for other people, right, we need to lean on this process to ensure that those values aren’t just our own, but those values are representative of the people that we’re designing for.
 We immerse ourselves in the context and the culture; understand their lives; immerse ourselves to the extent that we can, you know, in these situations and live a day in their lives as well to try to understand and empathize.
 We bring them into our design process and not just design for them but design with them.
 And help them build the skills so that they can design for themselves.